Fascinators: Fancy hats for royals and commoners alike

 "At first they feel silly, at first they feel like it's foreign and the minute they see it and just kind of look and tilt their head and realize, 'I look pretty,'" Shirley said.

-The Milliners tells us anyone can wear a fascinator special occasion or not.
+The Milliners said that anyone can wear a fascinator, special occasion or not.